enonic/old-xp-doc/doc/appendix/release-notes/index.rst

 Release Notes
 =============

-Enonic XP |version| is a minor release with exciting new features, improvements and fixes.
+Enonic XP |version| is a release with exciting new features, improvements and fixes.

 Gallery mode in Image Selector